schmkls/JSON-translations-MCP-server/README.md

 # JSON Translations MCP Server

-A Model Context Protocol (MCP) server for updating translations in JSON files.
+A Model Context Protocol (MCP) server for updating and retrieving translations in JSON files.

 ## Overview

-This MCP server provides a single tool: `update-translation`.
-The tool allows you to update translations in JSON files for different languages.
+This MCP server provides two tools: `update-translation` and `get-translation`.
+These tools allow you to update and retrieve translations in JSON files for different languages.
 It's designed to work with nested translation structures where keys are separated by dots.

 ## Features

 - Update translations in JSON files using a dot-notation path
+- Retrieve translations from JSON files using a dot-notation path
 - Support for multiple language files
 - Preserves JSON structure and formatting
 - Handles nested translation keys